NicolaNardino/serverless-trading-system/README.md

-## TODO
+## In Progress

-- Infra set-up by SAM or CDK.
+- SAM infra set-up.